gree1999/Data-projects-/Olympics Legacy: 1896-2020/Problem Statement.md

 <h3>Problem Statements:</h3>

-How has female participation in the Olympics evolved over the last 124 years?
+How has female participation in the Olympics evolved over the last 124 years?<br>
 Which countries have the highest number of female athletes winning medals, and how has this changed over time?
 Which sports are the hardest to get a medal in.
 As in ratio of people who medaled vs the amount of people who didn’t. *We can see if there is correlation to L2.
 Like, if females tend to succeed in sports where there is “hard” to medal in, I think that would be a cool thing.
 What is the percentage of female athletes participating in the top 10 countries with the highest number of total athletes in the Olympic games?